-Big names after big names have emerged with world tiles around their waste with Boxing now freely available on multiple TV channels in the UK.
-Sky Sports and BT Sport continue to lock horns with the likes of Anthony Joshua, Tyson Fury, Josh Warrington and Callum Smith at the top of their games and there has even been the emergence of ITV Box Office over the past year which has been another welcome boost to the sport.
+Boxing is now freely available on multiple TV channels in the UK and as a result we have seen big name after big name emerge with a world title around their waist.
+Sky Sports and BT continue to lock horns with the likes of Anthony Joshua, Tyson Fury, Josh Warrington and Callum Smith at the top of their games and there has even been the emergence of ITV Box Office over the past year which has been another welcome boost to the sport.

 There are more fights than ever for the TV fan to soak up and that is going to continue for the foreseeable future, particularly if the aforementioned Joshua and Fury continue to win.

 Joshua in particular has changed the sport in this country with people almost taking the fact that he can fill out a 90,000 seat football stadium for granted these days, and that sums up just how far the sweet science has come.